 According to some sources, the former Zhang region experienced twice annular eclipses with the greatest phase at the sunrise (Pic.
 2).
-If I would be honest I trust more Fred Espenak and Xavier Jubier, because their calculations are newer than information provided in the Historical Atlas of China.
+If I would be honest I trust more Fred Espenak and Xavier Jubier because their calculations are newer than the information provided in the Historical Atlas of China.

 We have a piece of information about the solar eclipse below the horizon observation from recent times.
-The June 30, 1954, total solar eclipse makes significant changes on the morning twilight sky at the Palomar Observatory, what was described in details (Abell, Kearns, 1954).
-Good works are provided by Geyer H., Hoffman M. and Volland H, describing the influence of a solar eclipse on twilight from a location (Hoher List Observatory in Germany) far away from the central eclipse zone on July 22, 1990, and by Guliaev R.A. describing possibility of using the solar eclipse below the horizon to observation the inner zodiacal light.
-In the most recent publications, the “sunrise at night” (Andersen, 1997) has been described, what refers to the “double sunset” phenomenon, as occurred on January 4, 1992, above California.
-Another one comes from the Yucatan peninsula, where the twilight contrast changes driven by annular eclipse below the horizon were reported after sunset on June 10, 2002 (Aveni, 2017).
+June 30, 1954, a total solar eclipse makes significant changes in the morning twilight sky at the Palomar Observatory, which was described in detail (Abell, Kearns, 1954).
+Good works are provided by Geyer H., Hoffman M., and Volland H, describing the influence of a solar eclipse on twilight from a location (Hoher List Observatory in Germany) far away from the central eclipse zone on July 22, 1990, and by Guliaev R.A. describing the possibility of using the solar eclipse below the horizon to observation the inner zodiacal light.
+In the most recent publications, the “sunrise at night” (Andersen, 1997) has been described, which refers to the “double sunset” phenomenon, as occurred on January 4, 1992, above California.
+Another one comes from the Yucatan peninsula, where the twilight contrast changes driven by an annular eclipse below the horizon were reported after sunset on June 10, 2002 (Aveni, 2017).
 See the map below showing how far from the central eclipse zone these observations were reported (Pic.
 3).

 3. METHOD AND LOCATION OF THE OBSERVATION

 The quality of the webcams was various, however, none of them reached the full HD level desired for the perfect-quality observation.
-The resolution of the cameras was various between 360p and 720p (HD).
+The resolution of the cameras varies between 360p and 720p (HD).
 The lowest quality provides the LacostaDigital operating in Santa Teresita, while one of them was fixed about 2 hours before the eclipse.
 Another provider – CamerasVera managing within the Uruguay borders offers mostly 720p HD webcams.
 In Pinamar, the company maintaining the webcams is Telpin.
 Both from CamerasVera and Telpin I could get quite a good vista.
 From all providers, the autorefresh wasn’t in 100% fluent, but fortunately, it didn’t impact the observation.
-Apart from these listed webcams, which was working at that time, I found another two webcams in Villa Gesell, located about 20km south of Pinamar.
-Unfortunately, one of them, headed north-east towards the extended path of the totality was down on July 2nd evening, whilst another one covering the beach view towards south-east wasn’t useful for the observation purpose.
-Another highly desired, but disabled (few hours before the event) webcams was in Mar de Ajó village, operated by LacostaDigital.
+Apart from these listed webcams, which were working at that time, I found another two webcams in Villa Gesell, located about 20km south of Pinamar.
+Unfortunately, one of them headed northeast towards the extended path of the totality was down on July 2nd evening, whilst another one covering the beach view towards the southeast wasn’t useful for the observation purpose.
+Another highly desired, but disabled (a few hours before the event) webcams was in Mar de Ajó village, operated by LacostaDigital.
 All the most important webcams from the perspective of my observation were shown in the image above (Pic.
 4).

-The Telpin webcams were recorded for 10 minutes with the period of totality by the Screensatify recording plugin for Google Chrome browser.
-The other views were regularly print-screened straight to PicPick, which is the best image snipping tool available on the market.
+The Telpin webcams were recorded for 10 minutes with the period of totality by the Screensatify recording plugin for the Google Chrome browser.
+The other views were regularly print-screened straight to PicPick, which is the best image-snipping tool available on the market.